Skip to content

 That's the magic.

-While you're circling words like “lettuce” and “spatula,” your brain finally stops doomscrolling.
-You stop thinking about work emails, group chats, and why your microwave still smells like popcorn even though it hasn’t seen popcorn since October.
+While you're circling words like "lettuce" and "spatula," your brain finally stops doomscrolling through your anxiety.
+You stop thinking about work emails, group chats, and why your microwave still smells like popcorn even though it hasn't seen popcorn since October.

 You focus — quietly.